-12th (Lower Burma) Battalion, The Burma Rifles, B.T.F.
+12th (Lower Burma) Battalion, The Burma Rifles, Burma Territorial Force

-Early in 1939, the Governor of Burma approved the formation of this battalion, part of the Burma Territorial Force.
-The battalion headquarters and two rifle companies were raised, partly by transfer from the 11th Battalion, and became active on 1st October 1939.
-The remaining two companies were to be raised in 1940.
-Based in the Mingaladon area, the battalion provided guards for key points around and near the town, including railway bridges.
-It was under the command of the Rangoon Infantry Brigade Area until Rangoon was evacuated in March 1942.
+Early in 1939, the Governor of Burma approved the formation of a new battalion of the Burma Territorial Force, the 12th (Lower Burma) Battalion, The Burma Rifles.
+The Battalion Headquarters and two rifle companies were raised, some of the men being transferred from the 11th Battalion, and the new battalion became active on 1st October 1939.
+A further two companies were to be raised in 1940.
+Based in the Mingaladon area, the Battalion provided guards for key points around and near the town, including railway bridges.
+It remained under the command of the Rangoon Infantry Brigade Area until Rangoon was evacuated in March 1942.

-On 1st April 1941, the battalion was officially embodied for service and its strength increased to five companies.
+On 1st April 1941, the Battalion was officially embodied for service and its strength increased to five companies.
 A guard of one company was provided for the defence of Mingaladon aerodrome.
-In July 1941 a platoon was provided as guard for the railway bridge across the Sittang River.
+In July 1941, a platoon was provided as guard for the railway bridge across the Sittang River.
 Additional guards were provided for the A.V.G.
 (American Volunteer Group) points near Mingaladon aerodrome.

 In December 1941, the battalion had detachments in Central Area on guard duty at key railway bridges as follows:

-The combined battalions now came under the orders of the C.O. of the 4th Burma Rifles and all were ordered to take charge of the area and hold it until the last of the hospital trains had passed through.
-Whilst in Naba, the battalion suffered further desertions.
+The combined battalions now came under the orders of the Commanding Officer of the 4th Battalion, The Burma Rifles and all were ordered to take charge of the area and hold it until the last of the hospital trains had passed through.
+Whilst in Naba, the Battalion suffered further desertions.
 The trains passed through the next day and the remaining men headed for Indaw which was reached on 4th May.
-The next day, the few who were left were paid off because as Territorials they would not normally be required to serve outside of Burma.
+The next day, the few who were left were paid off.
+Under the terms of their service as Territorials they would not normally be required to serve outside of Burma.